 Callaway’s Rogue Drivers incorporate Jailbreak Technology and X-Face VFT architecture.
 Hourglass-shaped titanium bars are used in their constructions, which are light but successfully stiffen the crown and sole.
 Thanks to them, the face can withstand more impact, which promotes ball speed and distance.

 The Rogue also has a new head shape.
 Callaway uses carbon composites in its products and with the Rogue, it used the Triaxial Carbon Crown.
-Thanks to this, the Rogue Drivers are all significantly lighter.
+Thanks to this, the Callaway Rogue Drivers are all significantly lighter, which is why it is one of the best choice for seasoned golfers.
 The weight redistribution has made it possible to increase MOI and forgiveness drastically.

 5 Callaway Rogue Driver Reviews and Comparison 2020